jsalvasoler/jsalvasoler/README.md

-<h1 align="center">Hi 👋, I'm Joan Salvà Soler</h1>
+<h2 align="center">Hi 👋, I'm Joan Salvà Soler</h1>
 <h3 align="center">A Data Science student interested in Machine Learning and Combinatorial Optimization</h3>

-- 🔭 I’m currently working on the project [Exact Methods for the Site Assessment Routing Problem](https://github.com/jsalva9/exact_sarp)

-- 🌱 I’m currently learning **Reinforcement Learning and Deep Learning**

-- 👨‍💻 All of my projects are available at [https://github.com/jsalva9](https://github.com/jsalva9)

-- 📫 How to reach me **jsalvasoler@hotmail.com**
+I'm a Master's student in Data Science at the TU Vienna.
+I combine my studies with a Research Intern position at Quantagonia.

-- 🗄️ On my GitHub you can find the repositories of my personal and university projects, including:
+On my GitHub you can find the repositories of my personal and university projects, including:
    - An implementation of AlphaZero for Connect 4
    - Reinforcement Learning for racetrack curve optimization
-   - Groups and projects optimizer
+   - Heuristics for the Weighted Editing S-Plex problem
-   - k-MST through MILP Optimization
+   - k-Minimum Spanning Tree through MILP Optimization
    - Vocabulary app for German learners
    - Letterboxd user comparison dashboard
+   - Groups and projects optimizer
    - Simplex implementation

 <h3 align="left">Connect with me:</h3>